kedacore/keda-docs/content/docs/2.11/scalers/azure-data-explorer.md

 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional, This value can be a float)
 - `tenantId` - Id of the Azure AD tenant.
 - `clientId` - Id of the Azure AD application.
 - `clientSecret` - Password of the Azure AD application.
+(DEPRECATED: This parameter is deprecated as of KEDA v2.11 and will be removed in version `2.13`)
 - `cloud` - Name of the cloud environment that the Azure Data Explorer cluster belongs to.
 (Values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `Private`, Default: `AzurePublicCloud`, Optional)
 - `activeDirectoryEndpoint` - Active Directory endpoint of the cloud environment.
 (Required when `cloud` is set to `Private`, e.g. `https://login.chinacloudapi.cn/` for `AzureChinaCloud`).